TheAngryByrd/theangrybyrd.github.io/_posts/2014-11-17-MVVM-Woes-Output-Properties.md

 {% endhighlight %}
 ![Scenario 2-Fixed]({{ site.url }}/images/MVVMOutput/Scenario2-Fixed.jpg)

 This code is starting to smell.
-We have setters becoming full of notify the UI of changes for properties that aren't directly associated with them.
+We have setters becoming full of code to notify the UI of changes to properties that aren't directly associated with them.
 I've seen code with something like:
 {% highlight csharp %}
 public void NotifyAllTheThings()
 {